-Savannah BUI Attorneys
+Savannah BUI Attorney

-What are Georgia's BUI Laws?
+What Are Georgia's BUI Laws?

 Georgia law prohibits boaters from operating any watercraft while under the influence of drugs or alcohol.
 The law also dictates that watercraft owners cannot let someone else who is intoxicated drive their vehicle.
 This extends beyond boats to include water skis, sailboards, or any other water vehicles.